patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/wizard/design.md

 In a standard wizard the user moves through the wizard sequentially, a step at a time.The Next button is always used to advance the wizard.
 In addition:

 * The Back button is disabled on the first page of the wizard.
-* To abandon the wizard, the user selects Cancel or the Close button in the header.
+* To abandon the wizard, the user selects Cancel in the button footer or the Close button in the header.
 Closing the wizard will discard current changes, so it may be appropriate to insert a confirmation message before executing this operation.
 * Wizard steps are skippable if the user configures them to be
 * The user can jump to steps directly if the user clicks on a step in the nav (if the step is not disabled)